MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

 <a name="Exercise3"></a>
 ## Exercise 3: Implement and deploy a back-end service ##

 In this exercise, you will use Visual Studio to write a service and deploy it to the Azure Mobile App.
-The service will include two MVC controllers: one that exposes REST-callable methods for writing information about landing attempts to the database you created in the previous step (and for retrieving that information once written), and one that exposes REST-callable methods for transmitting telemetry data — altitude, descent rate, fuel remaining, thrust, and so on — to Mission Control, where it can be displayed for all to see on the big screen at the front of the room.
+The service will include two MVC controllers: one that exposes REST-callable methods for writing information about landing attempts to the database you created in the previous exercise (and for retrieving that information once written), and one that exposes REST-callable methods for transmitting telemetry data — altitude, descent rate, fuel remaining, thrust, and so on — to Mission Control, where it can be displayed for all to see on the big screen at the front of the room.

 1. In Visual Studio 2017, open the **DroneLander** solution that you built in previous labs.